gregp2007/R_Analysis/CodeBook.md

 ######tBodyGyroMean = TimeBodyGyroMean
 ######tBodyGyroJerkMean= TimeBodyGyroJerkMean

-The complete list of variables of each feature vector is available in 'features.txt'
+The complete list of variables of each feature vector is available in 'features.txt' in the original dataset

 ####5.
 AvgTimeBodyAccelMeanX
-The mean of the TimeBodyAccelMeanX for each  The TimeBodyAccelMeanX.
+The mean of the TimeBodyAccelMeanX.
 The TimeBodyAccelMean is the mean of the raw data for the TimeBodyAccel on the X axial vector,

 ####6, AvgTimeBodyAccelMeanY
-The mean of the TimeBodyAccelMeanY for each  The TimeBodyAccelMeanY.
+The mean of the TimeBodyAccelMeanY.
 The TimeBodyAccelMean is the mean of the raw data for the TimeBodyAccel on the Y axial vector,

 ####7.
 AvgTimeBodyAccelMeanZ
-The mean of the TimeBodyAccelMeanZ for each  The TimeBodyAccelMeanZ.
+The mean of the TimeBodyAccelMeanZ.
 The TimeBodyAccelMean is the mean of the raw data for the TimeBodyAccel on the Z axial vector,

 ####8.
 AvgTimeGravityAccelMeanX
 The mean of the TimeGravityAccelMeanX.
 The TimeGravityAccelMeanX is the mean of the raw data for the TimeGravityAccel